Mono Men

 The Mono Men were an American garage punk band, based in Bellingham, Washington.
 Their sound contained elements of grunge (distortion-heavy guitars, sneering vocals), but the Mono Men filtered these through a mimicry of 1960s Washington proto-punk, garage rock bands such as The Sonics.

 History

-The Mono Men rose up from the ashes of another Washington band, the Roofdogs.
+The group was formed by members of another Washington band, the Roofdogs.
 John Mortensen came from the Dehumanizers and Game for Vultures before joining the Mono Men.
 The band came together in late 1987.
 They played shows in Europe, Mexico, Japan, Canada, and the United States.
 They were featured in the Northwest Rock & Roll documentary Hype!.
 Their albums all received generally positive reviews.
 The band split in 1998, though in 2006, the Mono Men reunited to play a series of concerts called the "Spanish Attack."
 The band reunited in 2013 to play shows in Bellingham and Seattle in the US, plus a tour in Latin America with shows in Mexico, Argentina and Brazil.